veroeb/proyecto-asistente-cursos-2024/README.md

       - Hard wrap at: 89

-## Calidad de código
+# 🎯 Code Quality 🎯
 ### Pre-Commit
 Git hook scripts are useful for identifying simple issues before submission to code review.
-[1] Los Hooks que utilizaremos para poder identificar y tener una revision de codigo durante los commits.
-Para ello deberemos utilizar el siguiente comando de installacion de pre-commit: ``` pip install pre-commit ``` Esto sera suficiente para que al momento que cualquier desarrollador intente hacer un commit se ejecute el archivo ``` .pre-commit-config.yaml ```
-En este archivo se encuentran algunos complementos adicionales como:
+[1] The hooks we will use to identify and review code during commits.
+To achieve this, we should use the following pre-commit installation command: `pip install pre-commit`.
+This will be sufficient so that whenever any developer tries to make a commit, the file `.pre-commit-config.yaml` is executed.
+In this file, there are some additional plugins such as:
 - [Flake8](https://flake8.pycqa.org/en/latest/)

-Si realizamos algun cambio en el archivo ``` .pre-commit-config.yaml ``` recordemos que debemos poner el siguiente comando para actualizar ``` pre-commit autoupdate ``` y ``` pre-commit run --all-files ```
+If we make any changes to the `.pre-commit-config.yaml` file, remember to execute the following command to update: `pre-commit autoupdate` and `pre-commit run --all-files`

 Webgafia: